 Is it better to use employee surveys or chat tools for active listening?

 Both play an important role, but they serve different listening needs.
-Chat tools like office chat and the best team chat app support real-time clarification and dialogue, while employee surveys provide space for reflection and more candid input.
+Using tools like office chat can support real-time clarification and dialogue, while employee surveys provide space for reflection and more candid input.
 In our experience, organizations get the best listening outcomes when they combine both approaches rather than relying on a single channel.

 What is active listening and why is it important in the workplace?